bitliner/handi-js/README.md

 HandiJS is a simple Gradio for NodeJS.

-For quickly building form-based applications - e.g. for running ML models.
+For quickly building form-based applications - like Machine Learning applications.

 ## Installation